jmarshrossney/dcdir/docs/index.md

 # Home

-This is a simple tool for the meta-configuration of collections of configuration files, using Python [dataclasses](https://docs.python.org/3/library/dataclasses.html).
+`metaconf` is a simple tool for the meta-configuration of collections of configuration files, leaning heavily on Python [dataclasses](https://docs.python.org/3/library/dataclasses.html).

-I wrote this because I sometimes work with quite old scientific models which tend to require various configuration files of different formats to be present in various places.
+I wrote this because I sometimes work with quite old scientific models requiring various configuration files and data inputs in various formats to be present in various locations.
+I was (and remain) concerned about how easy it can be to misconfigure certain models without realising, and how common workflows compromise reproducibility.

-`metaconf` is a tool that
+`metaconf` helps by

-1. Allows the user to describe the structure of a directory representing a valid configuration, and validate real directories against this description.
+1. Allowing the user to describe the structure of a directory representing a valid configuration, and validate real directories against this description.

-2. Facilitate the generation of new configurations programmatically, in Python, as opposed to copying and editing files by hand or writing shell scripts.
+2. Facilitating the generation of new configurations and metadata programmatically, in Python, as opposed to copying and editing files by hand or writing shell scripts.

+3. Providing a consistent mechanism through which complex, distributed configurations in legacy formats can be validated using excellent tools such as [JSON Schema](https://json-schema.org/) and [Pydantic](https://docs.pydantic.dev/).

 ## Installation